docker-hy/docker-hy.github.io/pages/part1/part1.md

 The command checks if you already have the image 'hello-world', connects to Docker Hub, pulls the 'hello-world' image and runs it, creating a container.

-Congratulations, you've now ran your first dockerized application.
+Congratulations, now you have run your first dockerized application.
 Let's get used to the commands before going forward.

 ## Docker CLI basics